 - The Michael Syddall CE (Aided) Primary School has procedures in place to manage any safeguarding concerns (no matter how small), and allegations that do not meet the harm threshold against staff (including supply staff and volunteers and contractors).
-These are known as Low Level Concerns will be addressed as set out in Section two of Part four of KCSIE and in line with NYSCP procedures; - Concerns and allegations that may meet the harm threshold will be addressed as set out in Section one of Part four of KCSIE and in line with NYSCP procedures; - Service (DBS) if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have been had they not resigned.
+These are known as Low Level Concerns will be addressed as set out in Section two of Part Four of KCSIE and in line with NYSCP procedures; - Concerns and allegations that may meet the harm threshold will be addressed as set out in Section one of Part Four of KCSIE and in line with NYSCP procedures; - There are procedures in place to make a referral to the Disclosure and Barring Service (DBS) if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have been had they not resigned.
 The Governing Body is aware that this is a legal duty and failure to refer when the criteria are met is a criminal offence.
 Where the school dismisses or ceases to use the services of a teacher because of serious misconduct, or might have dismissed them or ceased to use their services had they not left first, we will consider whether to refer the case to the Secretary of State.